kubernetes-retired/service-catalog/docs/v1/use-cases.md

 ### Delete a service broker

 There must be a way to delete brokers from the catalog.
-In Cloud Foundry, it is possible to delete a broker and leave orphaned service instances.
-We should evaluate where all broker deletes should:
+We should evaluate whether deleting a broker should:

 1. Cascade down to the service instances for the broker
 2. Leave orphaned service instances in the catalog